 Making the stiff levain – the evening before

-- Mix everything in inm the levain build together.
-Knead it so that it's completely mixed.
+- Mix everything for the levain build.
+Knead it so that it's thoroughly mixed.

 - Put it in a glass container and press it flat.

 - Put an elastic band around the container where the top of the levain is, so you can monitor how much it grows.

 - Leave it to grow the night over until it's reached its peak.
 It takes somewhere around eight to twelve hours.

 - In a large bowl add 62g water, 186g eggs, 8g salt, 57g oil and 67g honey.
 Mix it until the salt has dissolved.